▫ SBA Paycheck Protection Program

 N.C.
 Department of Revenue recently announced that they will extend the April 15 tax filing deadline to July 15 for individual, corporate, and franchise taxes to mirror the announced deadline change from the Internal Revenue Service.
 In addition to the filing extension, the NCDOR will not charge penalties for those filing and paying their taxes after April 15, as long as they file and pay their tax before the updated July 15 deadline.

-Export-Import Bank of the United States (EXIM) Export Credit Insurance relief measures are as follows:
+As of April 1, Export-Import Bank of the United States (EXIM) Export Credit Insurance relief measures are as follows:

 1. Multi-Buyer and Single-Buyer Short-Term Insurance Program